-Original Scholarships are funded by the Original Individual tax credit law, enacted in 1997 as ARS 43-1089.
-Any student enrolled in a Private School in grades K-12 qualifies for this scholarship or if the student is a preschooler with disabilities.
+Original Scholarships are funded through the Original Individual Tax Credit Law, enacted in 1997 as A.R.S.
+43-1089.
+Any student enrolled in a private school in grades K-12 (or a preschooler with disabilities) qualifies for this scholarship.

-Overflow Scholarships are funded by the Switcher tax credit law which took effect in August of 2012 as ARS 43-1089.03.
-In order to be eligible, students must fall under one of four categories.
+Overflow Scholarships are funded through the Switcher Individual Tax Credit Law which took effect in August 2012 as A.R.S.
+43-1089.03.
+To be eligible, students must meet one of the requirements below.

 How do I receive a scholarship for my child?

 First, create a Parent Portal account and apply for scholarships for each of your students.
 You may also print an application and submit the completed application to us by mail, fax, or email it to email@example.com.

 Only one application is required per school year.
 Application Deadlines can be found here.
 Applications expire at the end of the school year, regardless of when they are received.